JorjaFox/library/_source/_recaps/csi/down-the-drain.md

 ## Character Notes

 * Stubborn Sara surfaces again.
-* S)ara assures Grissom that she doesn't have a drinking problem (re.
+* Sara assures Grissom that she doesn't have a drinking problem (re.
 "Bloodlines" and that she doesn't have a death wish.

 ## Quotes

-**Sidle** I'm not a drunk and I don't have a death wish.
+**Sidle:** I'm not a drunk and I don't have a death wish.